paulcheeba/chat-pruner/README.md

 # Chat Pruner

-Chat Pruner is a simple tool for cleaning up your game’s chat log.
+Chat Pruner is a GM-only tool for cleaning up your game’s chat log.
-It adds a button to the chat sidebar so you can quickly open a window and manage old messages.
+It adds a single button to the chat sidebar so the Game Master can quickly open a window and manage old messages.

 ---